holdenweb/textual-notes/README.md

 ## textual-notes: A simple way to keep a diary.

-This program adds notes to a log maintained in MongDB.
+This program adds notes to a project-based log maintained in MongDB.